stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 title: >-
   I want to ditch Google Analytics but what for?
 excerpt: >-
-  TBC
+  Google Analytics remains the most popular analytics platform, but I’ve grown tired of its privacy invasions and performance issues.
+This post is my journey to find a simple analytics tool that respects both my needs and my users' data.
 date: "2024-08-23T08:32:00.000Z"
-# featuredImg: /assets/img/i-want-to-ditch-google-analytics-but-what-for--featured-img.webp
+featuredImg: /assets/img/i-want-to-ditch-google-analytics-but-what-for--featured-img.webp
 meta:
-#   ogImg: /assets/img/i-want-to-ditch-google-analytics-but-what-for--og-img.jpg
+  ogImg: /assets/img/i-want-to-ditch-google-analytics-but-what-for--og-img.jpg
 tags:
   - posts
   - 11ty-blog-project